aqn96/aqn96/README.md

-# Hi, I'm An Nguyen
+# Hi, I'm An Nguyen but you can call me Andrew

 **Master's student in Computer Science @ Northeastern University**